-National Grid's Visual Impact Provision applies to existing electricity infrastructure in designated National Parks and AONBs in England and Wales.
+National Grid's Visual Impact Provision applies to existing electricity infrastructure in designated AONBs and National Parks in England and Wales.
 This infrastructure mainly comprises our existing high voltage (400,000 and 275,000 Volt) overhead electricity transmission lines.

-The Visual Impact Provision can, where justified in relation to the relevant special licence condition, also apply to lines adjacent to protected landscapes3, where an effect can be shown to their setting.
+The Visual Impact Provision can, where justified in relation to the relevant special licence condition, also apply to lines adjacent to protected landscapes5, where an effect can be shown to their setting.
 Examples of how the fund could be used are:

-- landscaping enhancements - screening substations or overhead lines from key public viewpoints - use of alternative pylon designs, such as the T-pylon4 - re-routeing or rationalising existing lines - whole or partial replacement of existing overhead lines with underground cables - innovative ways of painting pylons to reduce their visual impact - initiatives in National Park and AONB management plans, where these can be clearly shown to directly meet the purpose of using Visual Impact Provision to mitigate the visual impact of our electricity infrastructure - other visual impact measures recommended by stakeholders
+- landscape enhancements - screening substations or overhead lines from key public viewpoints - use of alternative pylon designs, such as lower-height pylons - re-routeing or rationalising existing lines - whole or partial replacement of existing overhead lines with underground cables - innovative ways of painting pylons to reduce their visual impact - initiatives in National Park and AONB management plans, where these can be clearly shown to directly meet the purpose of using Visual Impact Provision to mitigate the visual impact of our electricity infrastructure - measures that could help divert attention away from the overhead line - other visual impact measures recommended by stakeholders

-The research5 we have conducted to establish the 'willingness to pay' of consumers indicates that the majority of consumers favour 'undergrounding', followed by screening with trees, the 'T-pylon' and re-routeing.
-We therefore anticipate that a significant portion of the funds will be used for placing existing lines, or parts of them, underground.
-We also consider it would be advantageous to deliver cheaper and simpler

-'quick wins' such as localised screening, which can be delivered over a shorter period of time, as well as more major undergrounding projects.
-The final proposals put forward for funding will be informed by our engagement with stakeholders.
+The research6 we have conducted to establish the 'willingness to pay' of consumers indicates that the majority of consumers favour 'undergrounding', followed by screening with trees, an alternative pylon design and re-routeing.
+We are therefore using a significant portion of the funds for placing existing lines, or parts of them, underground.
+Along with our stakeholders, we also consider it is advantageous to deliver cheaper and simpler but nonetheless highly effective enhancements such as localised screening, which can be delivered over a shorter period of time, as well as more major undergrounding projects.
+The final proposals put forward for funding are informed by our engagement with stakeholders.